 The IR Independent resident pathway comprises an in-depth educational curriculum where IR faculty provide specific case-based clinical and technical teaching during daily clinical teaching rounds.
 Residents will be allotted protected time to attend weekly didactic lectures and case conferences, and participate in activities on a range of topics.
 Residents are also expected to prepare a monthly morbidity and mortality conference and attend monthly evening lectures of the New England IR society by world-renowned IR faculty.
 Residents will also attend multidisciplinary conferences where IR faculty and other specialists make joint clinical treatment recommendations for patients.

 IR Independent residents have opportunities to participate in ongoing IR research and can partner with a faculty mentor on specific projects.
 Note that the Department of Radiology requires all residents to complete a scholarly project during their training.
 The Section Chief and Program Director will work with IR Independent residents to identify potential projects.

 Finally, IR Independent residents will receive regular feedback throughout their training.
 A multi-source 360 evaluation from other residents, nurses, technologists, and patients is also performed bi-annually.
 Residents are also expected to participate in QA/QI within the section through M&M conferences, and perform a QA/QI project.

 Boston is host to several regional and national medical conferences sponsored by Harvard Medical School as well as other medical schools and associations.
-The New England Society of Interventional Radiology holds regular meetings which provide a highly valuable educational experience.
-Also, the monthly New England Roentgen Ray Society meeting includes a special program for residents and fellows.
+The monthly New England Roentgen Ray Society meeting is a regional meeting for the six New England states and includes a special program for residents and fellows.
+The New England Society of Interventional Radiology also holds regular meetings, which provide a highly valuable educational experience.